 Q. I own mineral rights and don't know what they are worth.
-What do I do?
+What should I do?

 Q. I am a public viewer of the property ads on this site.
 I can see property information but can't see the owner contact information.
 How do I contact the owner?